Last update: December 8, 2022

 Within the walls of this museum set on the very foundation of the metropolis, lie exhibits on a millennium of local history!
 You can learn more about commercial trades that allowed for the city to develop, native languages, the conventions and customs of pirates, and so much more!

-During the fourth running of Old Montreal in Lights, twinkling structures have been spread throughout the neighbourhood, with the aim of keeping the magic of seeing Old Montreal lit up for the holidays alive a little longer.
+During the fifth running of Old Montreal in Lights, twinkling structures have been spread throughout the neighbourhood, with the aim of keeping the magic of seeing Old Montreal lit up for the holidays alive a little longer.
 Some of our favourites: the impressive stars at Place d’Armes, the arch at Place Jacques-Cartier, the tree branch garlands over the charming Saint-Amable Street, and the magical tree near the courthouse.

 Has your Old Montreal expedition left you with rosy cheeks?
 To warm up a bit, go for a coffee, tea, or hot chocolate in one of the neighbourhood's many specialized locations.
 And here are some suggestions for some original drinks that you can find in two of le Vieux’ must-sees: